-Seven Strategic Advantages That Can Catapult India to Wealth
+Seven Strategic Advantages That Can Steer India to Wealth

-The book aims to unearth India's strategic advantages; explore what has been done (or not done) to exploit them; what potential they hold out for people; and how they could redefine the game for this country.
+In studying these seven strategic advantages, the book explores what has been done (or not done) thus far to exploit them, what potential they hold out for people, and how they could redefine the game for this country.